NESLI FACULTY OF LEARNING

 Anna has several years of experience as an educator in Australia, Argentina and Germany.
 Anna has experience teaching in both international and national school settings, as well as tertiary institutes and language schools for EAL/D students.
 Anna has extensive knowledge of international systems of education, curricula and standards based reform, and the role of leadership in promoting teacher effectiveness and student outcomes.
 She is also currently designing a mother tongue based literacy curriculum for the Ethiopian government.

-Anna is completing her PhD in Education and is examining the ways in which teachers and school leaders working in International Baccalaureate schools support and acknowledge student diversity.
+Anna has a PhD in Education, examining the ways in which teachers and school leaders working in International Baccalaureate schools support and acknowledge student diversity.
 She also holds a Bachelor of Arts/Education, a Master of Applied Linguistics, a Master of TESOL and a Master of Education (Research).
 Anna speaks English, German and Spanish, and has published in the areas of education, linguistics and educational evaluation.
 She is also a regular presenter at both international and national education conferences and school leadership forums.

 Kate has been in education for over 15 years.
 She has taught in both the private and government sector, including remote and Indigenous schools.
 After being a curriculum consultant supporting regional schools, Kate took up various positions in school leadership in the north west of Western Australia.